uadmin/uadmin-docs/dapi/disabled_functions.rst

 -----------------------
 `Back To Top`_

-APIDisabledAdder is an interface that contains the method APIDisabledAdd with the type of func(\*http.Request) bool.
-If the value is true, the user will not have permission access to add the record in the model using the dAPI add method.
+APIDisabledAdder is an interface for models to disable access to add function in dAPI.

 Type: